scottksmith95/LINQKit/README.md

 p => ((p.Price > 1000) || p.Description.Contains("a"))
 ```

-Notice that we have a nice clean expression: the call to Invoke has been stripped away.
+Notice that we have a nice, clean expression: the call to Invoke has been stripped away.

 If you're using an Invoked expression within a LINQ to SQL or Entity Framework query, and have called AsExpandable on the Table, you can optionally skip step 2.
 This is because AsExpandable automatically calls Expand on expressions.
 This means either of the following is valid: